upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/OpenModelica.rst

    :alt:

-It contains several folders with predefined components, filters, loads etc. as well as microgrids for the FMU export to Python (*Grids*-Folder) and some stand-alone *Examples* which can be run directly in OpenModelica (G
+It contains several folders with predefined components, filters, loads etc. as well as microgrids for the FMU export to Python and some stand-alone examples which can be run directly in OpenModelica.